insin/react-heatpack/README.md

 require('./Widget.css')
 ```

-Styles will be automatially applied to the page and hot-reloaded when you make a change.
+Styles will be automatially applied to the page and hot reloaded when you make a change.

 Vendor prefixes will be automatically applied to your CSS, as necessary.